Jonathan-Data/Collective-Division/README.md

-Website for me and my friend's fashion brand, to be worked on.
+## Website for a high-end fashion brand
+Currently Work-In-Progress